daphnegru/Tomorrow/README.md

             ii. humidity
             iii. windSpeed
             iv. rainIntensity
-        3. operator(optional): receives "AND" or "OR", only in there uppercase version ("and" will not work). if empty defaults to "AND".
+        3. operator(optional): receives "AND" or "OR".
+            Only uppercase version ("and" will not work).
+            If empty defaults to "AND".

 Example request:
 http://localhost:8080/weather-conditions?location=40.7,-73.9&rule=temperature%3E20,windSpeed%3C4&operator=AND